TLSPLE/Ethical-Hacking-Package/Metasploit Windows Control/README.md

 # Metasploit Windows Control

 This repository contains a set of scripts designed to facilitate control and management of Windows systems using Metasploit.
+[Click here to watch the tutorial video](https://youtu.be/OaE01WRMyMk)

 ## Script Overview: